ChristinaMasco/song/README.md

 Please direct any questions to Christina Masco at cmasco@uchicago.edu.

 ## Reference information
-Masco C, Allesina S, Mennill DJ, Pruett-Jones, S. 2015.
+Masco C, Allesina S, Mennill DJ, Pruett-Jones, S. 2016.
 The Song Overlap Null model Generator (SONG): a new tool for distinguishing between random and non-random song overlap.
-Bioacoustics. (in press)
+Bioacoustics 25, 29-40.